shrBadihi/ARDiff_Equiv_Checking/README.md

 The project can also be open as a Maven project in an IDE in order to change/update the source code.
 The main class is Runner.Runner

 ## Usage
-You can run the tool from the ARDiff_Equiv_Checking/Implementation folder :
+You should run the tool from the ARDiff_Equiv_Checking/Implementation folder:
 ```yaml
 cd /.../path-to-ARDiff_Equiv_Checking-folder/Implementation/